 - Whenever you sit, opening the button of your jacket is very important.
 You don’t want the button to detach from your blazer.
-Also, it is not an unstructured blazer which would not get creased.
+Also, it is not an unstructured blazer that would not get creased.

 - It is assumed that you are never going to fasten the second button.
 In today’s world, suits are cut in a way in which they do not drape, even after buttoning the bottom button.
-This process is done for the two button suits or three button suits.
+This process is done for the two-button suits or three-button suits.

 Some of you might be well aware of the rules, but the rest of you really should learn these rules.
 It is going to give you an enhanced look and will surely not de-shape your jackets or blazers.
 Before you get on to the buttoning rules, you should know that two factors decide how your jacket should be buttoned.

-- Are you dressed in a single or a double breasted blazer?
+- Are you dressed in a single or a double-breasted blazer?

-- How many buttons does your single breasted jacket have?
+- How many buttons does your single-breasted jacket have?
 1, 2, or 3?